 "Start over PXE IPv6 / IPv4.
 Press [Esc] to exit."Is a message black screen which occurs mainly on laptopCEs (DELL, Toshiba, Lenovo, ACER, Asus), But sometimes PCs are not exempt from that.

 Taken by many as an error message Windows 7, Windows 8, Windows 8.1 or even Windows 10, "Start over PXE IPv6 / IPv4”Is actually a information message which does not have the slightest Contact OS.
 It occurs almost immediately after restart or after the computer is turned on.

 What does PXE mean?

 PXE They are the initial Pre eXecution Environment.
 In the IT language, it reads "Pixie"And represent boot method / Boot a computer from a conceived from internal network (LAN).
 To be exact, using PXE boot the laptop can or PC image of a operating system.
 The condition is that this image will be stored on a LAN Hard Drive.
 On older systems this option is also called Network Boot or Booting from LAN.

 Normally, BIOSCPC laptop or PC is set so as list priorities boot (Boot device order or boot priority option) be: CD / DVD, HDD, USB Flash Drive and then Network Boot or PXE.
-Because of changes in the BIOS, most likely to set Network Boot / PXE before the hard driveacquis and expects to start your laptop to boot an operating system image or a network / internet.
-To change the boot order units, you have to enter the BIOS and look for the option "boot Priority".
+Because of changes in the BIOS, most likely to set Network Boot / PXE before the hard driveand when starting up, your laptop expects to boot an image or a network / internet operating system.
+To change the boot order, you will need to go into the BIOS and look for the "boot Priority".
 To access the BIOS will first need to Turn off your PC all (for laptops, the "cold" shutdown is done by pressing the power button for a few seconds.
-10-15 seconds). after starting Reptiles key press F2, F12, F8, del or Esc.
+10-15 seconds). after starting Reptiles key press F2, F12, F8, Del or Esc.
 This key can vary depending on laptop modelFor example the acquis your laptops Toshiba key to access BIOS is F2 and key menu directly enter F12 boot Priority where you can choose the order of the boot, without the need to enter the BIOS.